- Dutch lawyer Amsterdam: Termination Agreement and Separation Agreement

 Termination agreement for expats: negotiations and legal advice

-In case of a settlement agreement, some employers will be prepared to pay more than just the statutory severance payment.
+In case of a settlement agreement, some employers will be prepared to pay more than just the statutory severance payment; a payment of the separation, severance, or settlement amount.
 This may vary depending on the individual circumstances of the case.
 Outplacement costs may be deducted from the transition compensation.
 A termination agreement can contain the following information:

 - Severance pay